markdeegan/hyc-racing/docs/firstSteps.md

           If you are using your own SignalK system also for dsevelopment, that makes the installation of webapps, and development of ofther software artefacts easier.
 However, developing on a different system, and sending files over to the SignalK system is not a particular challenge.
 I achieve this on my systems using [GitHub](github.com)
 3. *node.js* environment
              [Node.js and npm setup instructions](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
+To test if you have Node.js and npm in stalled on your development system, you can issue the commands:
+`          node -v`
+`          npm -v`
+If you have both Node.js and npm installed on your system, you should see results something similar to the following:
+`          node -v`
+                    v22.11.0`
+`          npm -v`
+`                    10.9.0`
+You may get later versions of each of the above.
+That's fine.

 # Directory Structure